QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Conclusion

 \section{Conclusion}

 This paper presented QPALM, a proximal augmented Lagrangian method for convex and nonconvex quadratic programming.
-On a theoretical level, it is shown that the sequence of inexact solutions of the proximal augmented Lagrangian, shown to be equivalent to inexact proximal point iterations, converges globally at an R-linear rate to a stationary point for the original problem when the proximal penalty ensures strong convexity of the inner subproblems.
+On a theoretical level, it is shown that the sequence of inexact solutions of the proximal augmented Lagrangian, shown to be equivalent to inexact proximal point iterations, converges globally at an \(R\)-linear rate to a stationary point for the original problem when the proximal penalty ensures strong convexity of the inner subproblems.
 On a practical level, the implementation of QPALM is considered in great detail.
 The inner subproblems are solved using a direction obtained from a semismooth Newton method which relies on dedicated \(\LDL\)-factorization and factorization update routines, and on the optimal stepsize which can be efficiently computed as the zero of a monotone, piecewise affine function.

 The QPALM algorithm is implemented in open-source C code, and parameter selection and update routines have all been worked out carefully.
 The resulting code is shown to strike a unique balance between robustness when faced with hard problems and efficiency when faced with easy problems.
-Given a time limit of one hour, QPALM can find an approximate stationary point or correctly identify infeasibility for 94.39\% of the nonconvex QPs in the Cutest test set, whereas IPOPT does this only for 91.95\%.
-Moreover, QPALM was able to solve all of the convex QPs in the Maros-Meszaros set, where Gurobi and OSQP exhibited a fail rate of 7.97\% and 9.42\% respectively.
+Given a time limit of one hour, QPALM can find an approximate stationary point or correctly identify infeasibility for 94.39\% of the nonconvex QPs in the Cutest test set, whereas IPOPT does this only for \review{92.52\%}.
+Moreover, QPALM was able to solve all of the convex QPs in the Maros-Meszaros set \review{up to a tolerance of \(10^{-6}\), while} Gurobi and OSQP exhibited a fail rate of \review{9.42\% and 13.04\%,} respectively.
 These results are significant since the Cutest and Maros-Meszaros test-set contain some very large-scale and ill-conditioned QPs.
 Furthermore, QPALM benefits from warm-starting unlike interior-point methods.
-As such, it may be a great choice to solve problems arising for example in MPC.

 \ifarxiv

 \fi \begin{appendix} \proofsection{thm:PP}

 \begin{appendixproof}{thm:PP} The proximal inequality